Geri is an online writer who enjoys researching science, psychology, and the modern world.

 - Property owned after legal separation

-- Property agreed upon by the parties to be excluded on the community property, with testimony of valid agreement
+- Property agreed upon by the parties to be excluded as community property, with testimony of valid agreement

 The courts cannot bestow ownership of non-marital properties, as these are the individual properties of the spouses and are not part of the community property.
 Meanwhile, dividing the community property is under the jurisdiction of the law and would be done equitably; equitability in most states does not imply equal division because certain factors are considered.
 These factors include: